 This mobile device costs $45 a month when paid for monthly, or $400 for the year, bringing the monthly cost down to $33.33 a month.

-All QMedic devices include compliance tracking and activity tracking in the monthly or annual cost, as well as free access to the caregiver dashboard.
-In the caregiver dashboard, caregivers and loved ones of users can easily monitor the user’s activity and device status to stay in-the-loop regarding their loved one’s health.
+All QMedic devices include compliance tracking and activity tracking free of charge, and free access to the caregiver dashboard.
 QMedic does not offer any additional add-on devices or features at this time.